Steps to Financial Aid

 Rosedale Bible College has worked diligently to keep tuition and fees at an affordable level.
 Generous contributions from alumni, friends of the school, and the churches of Conservative Mennonite Conference have helped to keep tuition and fees (including room and board) for a year at Rosedale at just over $14,000.

 This level of cost is a real value in the current educational market.
-According to College Board, annual tuition and fees at RBC are approximately one-fourth of the average for 4-year private colleges (2014-2015).
+According to College Board, annual tuition and fees at RBC is less than a third of the average for 4-year private colleges (2016-2017).

 The following table is an approximation of the costs to students who attend RBC for the full 2017–2018 academic year.
 Some cost components will vary significantly for each student.